barryclark/jekyll-now/_posts/2016-08-28-roberts-first-post.md

+---
+layout: post
+title: Robert's First Blog Post
+author: rsjudka
+---

-This is the first ever blog-sentence I have written....
+# This is the first ever blog-sentence I have written....

 ...now that that's out of the way, time to get real!
   Before actually Googling about the different types of research methods I never really though research